Solutions for Great Plains Users

 Within a single, powerful application, NetSuite combines complete customer-facing CRM and ecommerce capabilities with back-office accounting/ERP and self-service portals for partners.
 As a result, it allows companies to unite fragmented data and automate processes from end to end.
 Your employees no longer have to re-enter data in different systems, rectify inconsistent or inaccurate data, or wait for batch updates.

 NetSuite provides built-in functionality that Microsoft Dynamics GP just doesn't offer.
 NetSuite provides you with one system for business process management and real-time visibility.
 Our customers tell us that use of NetSuite results in smarter, faster decision-making.

-With deployment of disparate systems in conjunction with Microsoft Dynamics GP, your business data is often spread across multiple departments, resulting in a lack of real-time visibility across key metrics needed to optimize business operations.
+With deployment of disparate systems in conjunction with Microsoft Dynamics GP, your business data is often spread across multiple departments, resulting in a lack of real-time visibility across key metrics needed to optimise business operations.

-In contrast, NetSuite holds all corporate data in a single database, giving you access to your key performance metrics on a customizable, real-time dashboard.
+In contrast, NetSuite holds all corporate data in a single database, giving you access to your key performance metrics on a customisable, real-time dashboard.
 As a result, NetSuite enables you to make better, faster decisions.
 Employees can view and share accurate data in real time, leading to greater collaboration among departments and increased productivity across your business.
-In addition, full visibility into unified customer records results in more efficient and highly personalized sales, fulfillment, and service processes.
+In addition, full visibility into unified customer records results in more efficient and highly personalised sales, fulfillment, and service processes.